alkresin/guiserver/README.md

 # GuiServer

+<b> Attention!
+Since October 6, 2023 we are forced to use two-factor authentication to be able to
+   update the repository.
+Because it's not suitable for me, I will probably use another place for projects.
+   Maybe, https://gitflic.ru/, maybe, Sourceforge...
+Follow the news on my website, http://www.kresin.ru/ </b>

 A server application, providing GUI service, providing an opportunity to create GUI frameworks for different programming languages.
 A connection with your program is established via tcp/ip connection or via regular files.
 It is written on Harbour (look at http://www.kresin.ru/en/harbour.html) and C, GUI layer is provided by HwGUI library (http://www.kresin.ru/en/hwgui.html).